Harish2404lll/-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 [My image](username.github.com/repository/img/image.jpg)

 ## RESULT :
-Thus the digtal interfacing of circuit using Aurdino circuit is completed sucessfully by tkinkercad software.
+Thus the digital interfacing of circuit using Aurdino circuit is completed sucecssfully by tinkercad software.